-AI Qualitative Coding: Code Interview Transcripts Like a Trained Researcher
+AI Qualitative Coding: Code Transcripts Like a Trained Researcher

-Use AI to apply open and axial coding to qualitative transcripts at scale, with reliability checks that catch hallucinated codes before they reach your analysis.
+Use AI to run open and axial coding on interview transcripts at scale, with Cohen's kappa reliability checks that catch hallucinated codes before they reach your findings.

 The task

-You have a stack of interview transcripts, customer support chats, survey open-ends, or diary studies.
-You need to identify recurring themes — what users call “the thing” — and turn dozens of hours of conversation into a defensible set of codes, definitions, and representative quotes.
+You have a stack of interview transcripts, customer-support chats, survey open-ends, or diary studies.
+You need to find recurring themes — what users call “the thing” — and turn dozens of hours of conversation into a defensible set of codes, definitions, and representative quotes you can defend in a readout or a paper.

 When AI is the right tool